Was it Akbar who Killed Hemu?

 ✽✽✽✽✽✽✽

-Most of the above accounts agree in attributing the young Akbar a magnanimous sentiment which prevented him to slay a helpless captive.
-If Akbar refused to kill the half-dead enemy, then we may conclude that the 'liberalness and magnanimity were the inborn qualities of Akbar'.
-On the other hand, if Akbar conceded to Bairam Khan's request to strike Hemu, then it would mean that his broad humanity developed in his mature years.
+Many historical accounts agree that the young Akbar displayed a magnanimous sentiment by refusing to kill a helpless captive.
+This suggests that 'liberalness and magnanimity were the inborn qualities of Akbar'.
+On the other hand, if Akbar agreed to Bairam Khan's request to strike Hemu, it would mean that his broad humanity developed later in life.

 Reference: